LOCATION: Climate Generation Office, Minneapolis, Minnesota

 - Ensure external programming and internal culture align with the organizational commitment to equity

-- Engage in Climate Generation team functions, including events, team meetings, strategic planning, and marketing
+- Engage in Climate Generation team functions

 - Seek opportunities to grow professionally and encourage professional development of supervised staff

 Experience and qualifications required: